PWA vs Native App: How to Choose the Right Mobile Applications

 Have you always truly enjoyed the user experience in most mobile apps?
 If the answer were a definite “yes”, no one would create applications with the same yet more polished functionality over and over (take numerous fitness trackers, for instance).
 PWA is different here, too.

-The concept of progressive web software itself involves the use of technologies to provide the top-end UX – take Push Notifications, immersive full-screen experience, etc. Yeah, and you don’t need to download them, which means no occupying excessive user smartphone memory.
+The concept of progressive web software itself involves the use of technologies to provide the top-end UX design – take Push Notifications, immersive full-screen experience, etc. Yeah, and you don’t need to download them, which means no occupying excessive user smartphone memory.

 PWAs employ HTTPS by default to meet the high security standards put forward by Google.
 As for native applications, developers for iOS and Android often overlook some crucial vulnerabilities that are subsequently exploited by hackers and other scammers.